All students, including new and readmitted students, are required to

 schedule before the block starts.

-To change from one course to another, students must see their
+To change from one course to another, students must receive approval from their

-after the first day of a two-week block or after the second day of a
+after the first day of a two-week block or after lunch of the second day of a

 four-week block.
 Certain classes may require attendance from the first